BinaryAura/Customize/README.md

 ###Installation

+  Download the customize###-#.jar file for the release you wish from the releases tab on github.
+Download install-win/install for the version listed on the release from files.minecraftforge.net.
-  To install this mod, first install Forge for Minecraft 1.8.9.
-For the best results use the same Forge as the mod.
-Then, download the master branch  and move the zip file to mods directory in the .minecraft file in %AppData%.
+  To install this mod, first you must run the minecraft listed, to do this click "New Profile" or "Edit Profile".
+In "Use version" Click on the minecraft version listed then, "Save Profile".
+Click "Play".
+This will download the version you need to install Forge.
+Now, run the install program for forge and install for client.
+Move the customize###-#.jar to the mods directory in the .minecraft file in %AppData%.

 ###Development